JovianHQ/jovian-py/docs/user-guide/collaborate.md

 <img src="https://i.imgur.com/sHJrtYM.gif" class="screenshot" alt="private jupyter notebooks" >

 Note that Private and Secret notebooks will still be visible when you're viewing your own profile.
-To hide from your own profile you can archive it.
+To hide a notebook from your own profile you can archive it.